 We’ll explore these standards and frameworks in more detail later on.

 When considering how you want to validate assessment answers, it is important to understand your options.
 For low-risk vendors, many companies will accept a vendor self-attestation (in which the vendor “attests” to the accuracy of their answers).
-For medium- to high-risk vendors, companies will take a more intensive validation approach, such as an onsite audit.
-However, due to the pandemic, many organizations are opting for remote audits instead of going onsite.
+For medium to high-risk vendors, companies will take a more intensive validation approach, such as an onsite audit.
+However, as digital transformation continues full speed ahead and work from home has become a part of day-to-day business, many organizations are opting for remote audits instead of going onsite.
+It’s important for your business to be prepared for both types of audits.

 Every VRM program needs a way to calculate risks.
 Your risk methodology, along with your chosen control framework, must be defined internally by your organization.
 Many companies use a risk matrix with impact and probability as the axis.